CraftsMan-Labs/custom-llm-server/README.md

 ## Future Projects

 Stay tuned for more projects showcasing the capabilities of this setup.
-We will explore various applications and enhancements to make the most out of your custom AI server.
+We will explore various custom opensource based swarm ai agents and enhancements to make the most out of your custom AI server which will all run locally on your device.

 ## Contributing